Contact us

 Increasing cost pressure and stricter CO2 reduction requirements drive the shift from pneumatic to electric drives in the industry.
 Electric drives offer better energy efficiency and lower operating costs, although they are more expensive and complex to purchase.
 Especially in the automotive industry, it is evident that decentralised power supply with powerful power supplies increases flexibility and minimises energy losses.
 PULS supports the transition from pneumatic to electric drives with suitable industrial power supply solutions.
 This not only contributes to reducing the CO2 footprint but also makes financial sense for companies.

-New headquarters in Munich: Design thinking led to a new working environment
+New headquarters in Munich: Design thinking led to a new work environment

 Developing innovations also requires an appropriate analogue workspace concept.
 The work environment must give employees the option to work together in interdisciplinary teams, work visually, test ideas, observe intensive phases of concentration, create prototypes, and much more.